 Intel had announced a few months before that this layoff was going to happen.
 While I had been mentally preparing myself for it and thinking about what would happen if I did get laid off I wasn’t really expecting to be let go.
 I had talked to my manger the day before and he didn’t indicate that he was expecting me to be let go.
 Of course he wouldn’t have any way to know for sure.
 He wasn’t involved in the decision making process other than to fill out a “skills matrix” of some kind on me.
 I don’t have any reason to believe that he wrote something like “this guy has no skillz!”.
 In fact my performance review for the previous year was quite good and my manager was discussing a promotion for me in the next year or two.
 He was also encouraging me to go to school to finish my degree.
 Things seemed pretty positive from my point of view.

 If I was missing some sort of skills or I was supposed to know something, at least as far as my manger and I was concerned, I think I would have known.
-My performance reviews haven’t always been good.
-Whether I thought they were fair or not, I have had a few bad performance reviews over the last 18 years.
-Bad enough that I think it may have had an impact.
-This layoff wasn’t supposed to have anything to do with performance.
+This layoff wasn’t supposed to have anything to do with performance anyway.
 It was supposed to be all skills based.
 It’s mystery to my exactly what caused me to be on HR’s shit list, but I’m not believing that this layoff was completely skills based.

 Intel did a number of things to make this process go easy on the employees.
 I effectively got a 2 month paid vacation, they waited until the beginning of the year before I was terminated allowing me to get bonuses and other benefits and I get a severance.
 They could have given no notice and just terminated my employment immediately.